nsteenholdt/master_thesis/README.md

 # extract_ALL_jobnet_data.py
 This script is NOT necessary to run, and is an alternative to the extract_json_to_csv.py script.
 Instead of processing and storing the files individually, it stores the data as one big .csv file.
 I dismissed this approach as the large file was difficult to work with going forward, but the script remains in the repository, in case it can be helpful for others, who may have different goals.

-# filtering_lang_descriptions.py
+# true_lang_filtering.py
-Since only Danish job ads are desired, this script will filter out English ads by detecting the word "you" in the job descriptions.
-This script was seperated from the extraction script, in case one may need the English job ads for something later.
+Since only Danish job ads are desired, this script will filter out English ads using a FastText model.
+This script was seperated from the extraction script, in case one does not need to filter English job ads out.

+# basic_text_cleaning.py
+This script performs basic text normalization on the Danish job ads.
+It processes each .csv file in the processed_data_danish folder, cleans the relevant text column (lowercasing, whitespace cleanup, Unicode normalization), removes nearly empty rows, and saves the result to the processed_data_preprocessed folder.
+The script includes logging and is designed to be robust to missing columns or file issues.

 ### Part 2 - Exploring Data & Descriptive Statistics

 # descriptive_stats.ipynb
 This Jupiter Notebook includes several chunks, that are meant to explore the data:

-- Imports the csv's as a dataframe
+- Imports and parses the csv's as a dataframe
-- Provides basic info on the df
-- Provides summary statistics
+- Checks for and removes potential duplciates
+- Drops empty columns and lists dropped columns
 - Checks for missing values
-- Provides a list of how many times each unique job title appears
+- Provides quick infor and a summary statistic
+- Plots the distributions of Job Titles
-- Plots the Top 10 jobtitles by count
+- Plots the Top 10 most used jobtitles for each Year Group.
-- Plots the count of the amount of postings for each time point
+- Plots bar charts showing the count of the amount of postings for the 2022 group and the 2024/2025 group
-- Plots a word cloud for job titles
+- Plots a word cloud of most used words for job titles (the one-liner in a jobadvertisement)
+- Saves a now filtered version of the dataset
-- Ensures there are no duplicate job postings
+- Ensures that NLTK resources are available
+- Removes data where job advertisements begin with a link

+### word_count.ipynb
-- Compares word count distribution between time groups
+Compares word count between the 2022 group and the 2024/2025 group and tests for statistical significance
+- Preprocessing
+- NA Removal
+- Computing Word Counts
+- Summary Statistics
+- Histogram: Word Count Distribution by Period Group
+- Box Plot: Word Count Boxplot By Period Group
+- Q-Q Plots, regular and with log-transformation
+- Levene's Test, regular and with log-transformation
+- Welsch's T-test, regular and with log-transformation
+- Cohen's D (Effect Size), regular and with log-transformation
+- Robustness Check: 1) Mann-Whitney, 2) Welsch's T-test on a random subsample

+### lexical_diversity.ipynb
+Compares Lexical Diversity between the 2022 group and the 2024/2025 group and tests for statistical significance.
+- Preprocessing
+- NA Removal
+- Computing Lexical Diversity
+- Summary Statistics
+- Histogram: Distribution of Lexical Diversity by Period Group
-- Plots the Lexical Diversity for both time groups
+- Box Plot: Lexical Diversity Boxplot By Period Group
+- Q-Q Plots, regular and with log-transformation
+- Levene's Test, regular and with log-transformation
+- Welsch's T-test, regular and with log-transformation
+- Cohen's D (Effect Size), regular and with log-transformation
+- Robustness Check: 1) Mann-Whitney, 2) Welsch's T-test on a random subsample

+### readability_score.ipynb
-- Plots the Readability Scores (Flesch-Kinkaid) for both time groups
+Compares the Readability Scores (Flesch-Kinkaid) between the 2022 group and the 2024/2025 group and tests for statistical significance.
+- Imports nltk corpora
+- Preprocessing
+- NA Removal
+- Computing Readability Scores
+- Summary Statistics
+- Histogram: Distribution of Readability Scores by Period Group
+- Box Plot: Readability Score Boxplot By Period Group
+- Q-Q Plots, regular and with log-transformation
+- Levene's Test, regular and with log-transformation
+- Welsch's T-test, regular and with log-transformation
+- Cohen's D (Effect Size), regular and with log-transformation
+- Robustness Check: 1) Mann-Whitney, 2) Welsch's T-test on a random subsample

-- Makes word clouds for most common words used in the job descriptions
+(((- Makes word clouds for most common words used in the job descriptions)))

 ### Part 3 - Making a lexicon of gendered words